zarusz/SlimCluster/docs/intro.md

 Currently the only possible option is LocalFile which stores the state in an local JSON file.
 In the near future there are plans to add some connectors to Cloud Provider storage offerings (Azure, AWS, GCP).

 To write a custom state persitence strategy, simply provide an implementation for [IClusterPersistenceService](../src/SlimCluster.Persistence/IClusterPersistenceService.cs) in the MSDI container.
+The service implementation needs to collect the state from all the container managed [IDurableComponent](../src/SlimCluster.Persistence/IDurableComponent.cs) (inject `IEnumerable<IDurableComponent>`).

 ## Local File Persistence